Account-Based Marketing: Your Step By Step Guide

 Your marketing team can then create digital insights, content, events and even entire campaigns based around specific people associated with that account, rather than the industry as a whole.
 So ABM helps you create a singular view and focus heavily on the people you want to specifically work with instead of a broad lead generation focus.

-At DME, we call this approach “hunting with a spear and not a net”, a human, holistic and helpful inbound approach to marketing that pulls the right people into your business and allows you to naturally help them along their buyers journey, as their trusted authority with insightful, valuable content that positions you as the natural solution to their pains.
+At DME, we call this approach “fishing with a spear not a net”, a human, holistic and helpful inbound approach to B2B marketing that pulls the right people into your business and allows you to naturally help them along their buyers journey, as their trusted authority with insightful, valuable content that positions you as the natural solution to their pains.

 There are numerous benefits to utilising Account-Based Marketing alongside more traditional inbound marketing and sale, and it should be used to support your goals as a business.
 The 6 key benefits are: